-Throughout past decades, senior U.S. officials have emphasized that the highest priority of the 340 Department of Defense (DoD) is deterring nuclear attack and maintaining the nuclear capabilities 341 342 necessary to do so.
-While cost estimates for the program to sustain and replace U.S. nuclear capabilities vary, even the highest of these projections place the highpoint of the future cost at 343 approximately 6.4 percent of the current DoD budget.
-Maintaining and operating our current 344 345 aging nuclear forces now requires between two and three percent of the DoD budget.
-The replacement program to rebuild the Triad for decades of service will peak for several years at 346 only approximately four percent beyond the ongoing two to three percent needed for 347 348 maintenance and operations.
-This 6.4 percent of the current DoD budget required for the longterm replacement program represents less than one percent of the overall federal budget.
-This 349 level of spending to replace U.S. nuclear capabilities compares favorably to the 13.9 percent of 350
+Throughout past decades, senior U.S. officials have emphasized that the highest priority of the Department of Defense is deterring nuclear attack and maintaining the nuclear capabilities necessary to do so.
+While cost estimates for the program to sustain and replace U.S. nuclear capabilities vary, even the highest of these projections place the highpoint of the future cost at approximately 6.4 percent of the current DoD budget.
+Maintaining and operating our current aging nuclear forces now requires between two and three percent of the DoD budget.
+The replacement program to rebuild the triad for decades of service will peak for several years at only approximately four percent beyond the ongoing two to three percent needed for maintenance and operations.
+This 6.4 percent of the current DoD budget required for the long-term replacement program represents less than one percent of the overall federal budget.
+This level of spending to replace U.S. nuclear capabilities compares favorably to the 10.6 percent of the DoD budget required during the last such investment period in the 1980s, which at the time was almost 3.7 percent of the federal budget, and the 17.1 percent of the DoD budget required in the early 1960s.